bxgdn/kotlin-script-runner/README.md

 ### Interactive Features

 **Error Navigation:**
-- Click on any error line in the output pane
+- Click on any error line in the output pane (shows line number in format: `file.kts:LINE:COL:`)
 - The editor automatically jumps to the error location
+- Status bar displays which line was navigated to
 - Works with Kotlin compiler error format: `file.kts:LINE:COL: error message`

 **Syntax Highlighting:**